Welcome back to another insightful blog topic! Today, we will discuss Natural Language Processing (NLP) and its impact on SEO.

 Interestingly, NLP shouldn’t be considered part of technical SEO because there is more an on-page and content expert can do with it than a technical SEO guy.

-So, the purpose of this article isn’t to throw a string of technical terms at you and keep you guessing, but instead to help even a non-technical SEO person understand this new (but old) term and use it to make their websites rank higher.
+So, the purpose of this article isn’t to throw a string of technical terms at you and keep you guessing, but instead to help even a non-technical SEO person understand this new (but old) term and use it to make their websites rank higher on Google.

 If you are a content guy like me who also happens to work closely with SEOs, then this is one if directed at you.